nir9/welcome/README.md

 # Common Questions

-- Why I prefer using Windows over a Linux Distro as my main desktop OS?
+- Why I also use Windows as one of my main desktop OSes?
 There are a couple of reasons:
-  - I find it more comfortable
-  - I like the fact that it has wide support for old/new software and games
+  - It has wide support for old/new software and games.
-  - I am interested in both Windows programming and Linux programming
+  - I am also interested in Windows programming and research.

 - Why I prefer using Vim over other IDEs/Editors
   - I have some videos about this topic but to summarize: